 Business Accounting & Tax Preparation

-Whether you're just getting started or you've been in business for years, the business accounting and tax specialist at LoTurco & Company know how to prepare your business for tax time.
+Whether you're just getting started or you've been in business for years, the business accounting and tax specialists at LoTurco & Company know how to prepare your business for tax time.

-From effective bookkeeping and payroll management to performing the due diligence that help ensure your tax liability is minimized, Lourco & Company help you to ensure the better tax outcomes for your business...
+From effective bookkeeping and payroll management to performing the due diligence to help ensure that your tax liability is minimized, LoTurco & Company can help you to ensure better tax outcomes for your business.

 Comprehensive research and computerized tax preparation services for all 50 states ensure accurate and complete returns that represent the interests of your business.
 We prepare returns for all business entity types including corporations, partnerships, and sole proprietorships.
 For businesses with a tax liability, we review your P&L and submit accurately estimated tax payments each quarter.
 For those who must collect sales tax from customers, filings will be prepared and submitted as required.

 Providing you with legal, ethical advice, our tax specialists will help you to understand tax shelters and if there are any from which you could benefit.